biocore/cmi-workshops/docs/qiita-create-study.rst

 not refresh or navigate away from the page, or log out of the system from another page.

-Drag the file named "sample_information.txt" into the upload box.
+Drag the file named "sample_info.txt" into the upload box.
 It should upload quickly and appear below "Files" with a checkbox next to it below.

 .. figure::  images/upload_box4.png